microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraGroupLifecyclePolicy.md

 ## Description

-creates a new groupLifecyclePolicy in Microsoft Entra ID.
+Creates a new groupLifecyclePolicy in Microsoft Entra ID.

 ## Examples